MFA in Design

-Sam Russell - Head of Product Design (acting)
+Sam Russell - Head of Product Design

 Sam holds a first degree in Industrial Design and a MA in Design through practice.
 His research interests relate to the role designers can play in development aid and the design of new learning experiences and spaces.
-As acting Head of Industrial Design his focus is on experiential learning and linking students to industry networks.
+As Head of Product Design his focus is on experiential learning and linking students to industry networks.